anuket-project/anuket-specifications/doc/gov/chapters/chapter01.md

 * Nomination and Selection

-Covers the processes for nominating and selecting leads and co-leads for governance and technical workstreams, timeframes, and obiligations.
+Covers the processes for nominating and selecting candidates to be leads and co-leads for governance and technical workstreams, the timeframes of their service, responsibilities, and obiligations.

-* Consensus-Based Decision Making (w/brief desc)
+* Consensus-Based Decision Making

+The approaches and processes by which CNTT contributors shall use to ensure fair representation for key decisions made, approve releases; including how to manage dissention.

-* Relationship to LFN Projects and GSMA (w/brief desc)
+* Relationship to LFN Projects and GSMA

+Provides operational guidance regarding how CNTT operational structures shall interoperate with GSMA and LFN.